mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

+The log of the above code is more or less the same as the previous one:

 ```text
 14:06:57.670 [main] INFO CoroutinesPlayground - Starting the morning routine 14:06:57.755 [DefaultDispatcher-worker-2 @coroutine#2] INFO CoroutinesPlayground - Boiling water